If you are bringing your class to us

-Following the development of government guidelines to allow educational and childcare settings to open, we expect to be working on a limited number of sites over the Summer term.
+Following the development of government guidelines to allow educational and childcare settings to open, we are working on a limited number of sites for school visits.

-We hope you and your children will be able to join us for some sunshine and fresh air in the woods, far away from any COVID-related stress and worry.
+We hope you and your class will be able to join us for some sunshine and fresh air in the woods, far away from any COVID-related stress and worry.

 You can book by emailing us at firstname.lastname@example.org or by calling 01483 424400.